overshiki/overshiki.github.io/decomposingELBO.md

 \end{align*}
 $$

-This yeilds the ELBO, i.e. evidence lower bound
+This yeilds the ELBO, i.e. evidence lower bound.
+The inequality is due to the Jensen's inequality for convex function(log function in this case).